-1.2 Trea
+1.2 Classic modal control approaches

-The remedies for such effects include the selection of room dimensions which create a more even modality [8], and careful placement of low frequency sound sources in the room, not such a viable option for classical musicians.
-[9]
+The remedies for such effects include the selection of room dimensions which create a more even modality [8], and careful placement of low frequency sound sources in the room; not such a viable option for classical musicians[9]

 In addition, a variety of sound treatments are possible.
-Porous absorber can be used for low frequencies, but only if a great depth of absorbent material is used, although there are some examples of extending this capability using waveguide geometries.
-[10] Resonant absorbers can be classified into two broad groups; Helmholtz resonators are unsuited to the lowest frequency range due to size constraints; Membrane absorbers can target this range but are also large.
+Porous absorber can be used for low frequencies, but only if a great depth of absorbent material is used, although there are some examples of extending this capability using waveguide geometries [10].
+Traditional passive resonant acoustic absorbers can be classified into two broad groups; Helmholtz and membranes.
+Helmholtz resonators are unsuited to the lowest frequency range due to size constraints.
+Membrane absorbers can target this range but are also large.
 Their reliance on classical resonance means that only a narrow frequency range can be targeted, with several required to target the dominant modes of any practical space.

 Active approaches use arrays of loudspeakers to introduce a sound equal to the source but out of phase with it, to partially cancel modality.
 These can be very effective when well designed but can be expensive to implement and sensitive spatially.
 [11]

-In the emerging field of meta-materials, most approaches such as phononic crystals utilise periodicity and hence do not offer the broadband solution required in music rooms.
-[12] Thus, there is still a need for a compact lightweight broadband absorption solution.
+In the emerging field of meta-materials, many approaches such as phononic crystals utilise periodicity and hence do not offer the broadband solution required in music rooms.
+[12] Thus, there is still a need for a compact, lightweight and inexpensive broadband sound absorption solution.

-2 TET
+2 Targeted Energy Transfer (TET)

-The dynamic behaviour of many common physical systems fall outside the scope of classical linear approaches These nonlinear systems began to be considered more often in the middle of the last century, and the field has expanded since the 90s interest in the subject was revived, and much research has followed.
+The dynamic behaviour of many common physical systems fall outside the scope of classical linear approaches.
+These nonlinear systems began to be considered more often in the middle of the last century, and the field has expanded since the 90s when interest in the subject was revived, and much research has followed.
 [13]

-From this work came Targeted Energy Transfer (TET), first proposed by Vakakis and Gendelman et al in [14] and [15] and Kerschen et al [16] in the early 2000s.
+From this early research work came Targeted Energy Transfer (TET), first proposed by Vakakis and Gendelman et al in [14] and [15] and Kerschen et al [16] in the early 2000s.
 TET concerns the energy transfer between a linear dynamic system and an essentially nonlinear attachment.
-This nonlinearity causes energy to sink away within the nonlinear system rather than being exchanged equally with the linear .
-Under certain dynamic regimes, ,the attachment can be caused to act as a Nonlinear Energy Sink (NES) and a one-way energy flow (energy pumping) from the linear system to the NES offerss a new way to absorb sound.
+This nonlinearity can cause, in certain vibrational regimes, a one-directional transfer of energy into the nonlinear system rather than the usual equal exchange between the two systems.
+Thus, the nonlinear attachment can be caused to act as a Nonlinear Energy Sink (NES) and this “energy pumping” from the linear system to the NES offers a new way to absorb sound.

-2.1 iIn Acoustics
+2.1 TET in Acoustics

-Research into TET has mostly focused on vibration, notably seismic mitigation for buildings and vibrations due to aerodynamic forces in aircraft and space structures.
-However, However, some work in acoustics has been undertaken; from 2006, CNRS in France began research.
-In 2006, Cochelin et al [17]s. showed evidence of energy pumping in acoustics using elastic membranes under large deformations [14], work which was extended by Bellet et al [18] to incorporate multiple membranes to extend the working dynamic range of operation [15].
-Mariani et al [19] used a repurposed loudspeaker driver cone outside the limit of its linearity as their NES.
+Research into TET has mostly focused on vibration, notably seismic mitigation for buildings and control of vibrations due to aerodynamic forces in aircraft and space structures.
+However, Cochelin et al [17] conducted research into the application of TET for an acoustics.
+They showed early evidence of energy pumping in a sound field using elastic membranes under large deformations, This work was extended by Bellet et al [18] to incorporate multiple membranes to extend the working dynamic range of operation Mariani et al [19] used a repurposed loudspeaker driver cone outside the limit of its linearity as their NES.

-2.2 MFeatures
+2.2 TET Main Features

 The TET mechanism is characterised in several ways.

 Being a nonlinear behaviour, there is an energy threshold, below which the mechanism is inactive.
-Likewise, at higher energies, the energy pumping becomes less: this the dynamic range of operation is a key design parameter.
+Likewise, at higher energies, the energy pumping becomes less thus the dynamic range of operation is a key design parameter.